peihuacher/MR4CPS/README.md

-# vicctor_llm
+# mr4cps_llm
-VICCTOR is a virtual interactive core procedures training framework.
+MR4CPS is a Portable AI-powered Mixed Reality system for Clinical Procedural Skills training.
 Here we document how we integrate LLM into vicctor.

 ## Problem statement
 We have developed a virtual clinical procedure training tool for students to practice procedural skills at home with Meta Quest Mixed Reality Headset.
 We used a fixed script in database for the user interaction.
 Wit.AI for text to speech and speech to text.
 However there are a few issues: